epomatti/azure-ml/README.md

 (Optional) To manually trigger the managed VNET creation, use the CLI:

+> [!TIP]
-> ℹ️ By default, the managed VNET is created along with the compute.
-Private endpoints should active after or available for approval.
+> By default, the managed VNET is created along with the compute.
+Private endpoints should be active after or available for approval.

 ```sh
 az ml workspace provision-network -g rg-litware -n <my_workspace_name>